-Afternoon - Howler Monkeys Trail and Life Centre
+Afternoon Excursion: Howler Monkeys Trail and Life Centre

-The best way to get to Life Centre is through the forest, so you take the Howler Monkeys trail (Aulladores).
-This trail goes across one the original forest were many of the centenarian trees survive login, being the “copal” tree (Dacryodes cupularis) the most emblematic.
-Along this trail our local guide will listen to any sound in the forest, so he can show you maybe a colorful bird or the very elusive howler monkeys (Alouatta palliate), while our naturalist guide will take any opportunity to talk about the ecology and conservation of the forest.
-Both will share their extensive knowledge of forest plants and their uses.
+The best way to get to Life Centre is by taking a stroll through the forest along the Howler Monkeys trail (Aulladores).
+This trail goes across one the original patches of forest, where many of the centenarian trees managed to survive the now defunct logging projects that once threatened to raze the region.
+Of these age-old trees, the “copal” tree (Dacryodes cupularis) is perhaps one of the most emblematic.
+Along this trail, our local guide will closely pay attention to the sounds of the forest so that he can point out beautiful birds and/or the very elusive howler monkeys (Alouatta palliate) that inhabit the surroundings.
+Our Naturalist Guide will also take this opportunity to talk about the ecology and conservation of the forest.
+Both of them together will share their extensive knowledge of forest plants and their uses, too.

-Once in the Life Center you can enjoy from the comfort of the expansive wooden deck all sorts of wildlife, from birds to rodents and other mammals – the most of them visiting our fruit feeders in front of the deck.
-The center is conceived as a place for learning and discovery, but also where guests can disconnect, where they can contemplate the views.
-Inside the Center our guest will learn more about the butterflies that inhabit the region, being shown the process of these creatures from eggs to larva or caterpillar to chrysalis or pupa to winged wonder.
-Other points of learning include various species of host plants use by the butterflies to lay there egg and feed the larvae, like passion flowers, birds of paradise, milk weeds and many others in beautiful gardens all around the structure.
-Close to the Centre, we have established an area for growing useful plants and beyond, many varieties of bushes and fruit trees, including banana and plantain, manioc, cacao, hot chilli pepper, coffee and wild raspberries.
+Once at the Life Centre, guests can bask in the comfort of the expansive wooden deck that offers a panoramic window into the world of the Mashpi Reserve, with its wide variety of flora and fauna that lingers at your fingertips.
+The Centre was conceived as a place for learning and discovery, but it is also a place where guests can disconnect and revel in the views before them.
+Inside the Centre, our guests will learn more about the butterflies that inhabit the region.
+Our guides and biologists will present the process of these creatures and each of their different stages: from egg to larva, caterpillar to chrysalis, and pupa to winged wonder.
+Other learning subjects include the various species of host plants that are used by the butterflies to lay their eggs and feed the larvae, some of which include passion flowers, birds of paradise, milk weeds and several others that are found in the beautiful gardens around the Life Centre structure.
+Close to the Centre, we have established an area for growing useful plants and, beyond that, many more varieties of bushes and fruit trees, including banana, plantain, manioc, cacao, hot chilli pepper, coffee and wild raspberries.

-The forest is transformed completely during the night, the sounds and smells are intensified and other senses are awakened.
-On this “night safari”, unlike others, our guests find the beauty in the small details, the croaking of frogs or the hum of insects.
-And if you turn off your flashlight you can observe the sparkling of fireflies in the woods, or listening to the flutter of bats and if you look carefully to the ground the faint glow of bioluminescent fungi (foxfire or fairy fire) surrounding you.
-When you turn on the lights again you can see the reflection of hundreds of tiny eyes of insects all around.
-As we continue our way you can hear the call of owls and night birds or the rustling of the branches above you when the kinkajous (Potos flavus), an arboreal mammal relative to the raccoons, open their road through the treetops, searching for ripe fruits.
-No doubt, this is an overwhelming experience.
-The excursion begins at 19:00 and takes about 45 min to an hour, and you will be back on time to enjoy a delicious dinner.
+At night, the forest transforms into something wholly different and wonderful.
+Your senses awaken as the sounds and smells of the forest intensify.
+Unlike the day hikes, this “night safari” will give our guests the chance to find the beauty of the surrounding world in the small, hidden details - from the croaking of the frogs to the hum of insects.
+If you turn off your flashlight, you can observe the sparkling fireflies as they linger about the woods or quietly listen to the flutter of bats overhead.
+If you look carefully at the ground, you might even spot the faint glow of bioluminescent fungi (foxfire or fairy fire) all around you.
+When you turn on your flashlight again, you’ll find yourself aghast at the reflection of hundreds of tiny eyes belonging to the insects surrounding you.
+As we continue on our way, you might be able to hear the call of owls and night birds, or maybe even the rustling of the branches overhead as the kinkajous (Potos flavus) – an arboreal mammal that’s a relative of the raccoons – head down their respective “trails” along the treetops in search for ripe fruits.
+Without a doubt, a night walk at Mashpi is an awe-inspiring experience.
+The excursion begins at 7:00 a.m. and lasts around 45-minutes to an hour.
+Guests will come back just in time to enjoy a delicious dinner.

-On your last day, there’s more time to explore the forest trails, head to a different waterfall or find a nook to let the whole experience sink in.
+On your last day, there’s more time to explore the forest trails, head to a different waterfall or find a nook to let your whole experience at Mashpi sink in.

-- Transfer in (shared basis) from four hotels in Quito: Swissotel, JW Marriott, Hilton and Casa Gangotena.
+- Transfer in (shared) from four hotels in Quito: Swissotel, JW Marriott, Hilton Colon and Casa Gangotena.

-- Transfer out (shared basis) to four hotels in Quito: Casa Gangotena, Hilton, JW Marriott and Swissotel.
+- Transfer out (shared) to four hotels in Quito: Casa Gangotena, Hilton Colon, JW Marriott and Swissotel.

 - Hotel accommodation

-- All meals at the Lodge (B/L/D) per night’s stay.
+- All meals throughout your stay at the Lodge (B/L/D).

-- Guided activities and excursions within the Reserve: walks, birdwatching and nature encounters, Sky Bike, Life Centre, waterfalls and Hummingbird Garden.
+- Guided activities and excursions within the Reserve: walks, birdwatching, nature excursions, Sky Bike, Life Centre, waterfalls and the Hummingbird Garden.

 - Unlimited soft drinks